Alexander14454/Cloud-Computing---Final-/README.md

 <img src="https://github.com/Alexander14454/Cloud-Computing-Final/blob/main/Images/Networking%20%26%20Content%20Delivery.png">
 Long past the days of managing a messy network closet with wires hanging from every rack possible.
 AWS has made networking easier and simpler with AWS VPC(Virual Private Cloud).
-From setting up a virtual enviroment to test a new software to setting up internet gateways to your webpage, AWS makes networking easy so that you can focus on your business.
+From setting up a virtual enviroment to testing a new software to setting up internet gateways to your webpage, AWS makes networking easy so that you can focus on your business.
 VPC allows for secure connection for websites, applications, data centers, regions and availability zones.

 VPC networking options:
 * Internet gateway